Qiskit/qiskit/README.md

 [![Build Status](https://travis-ci.org/QISKit/qiskit-sdk-py.svg?branch=master)](https://travis-ci.org/QISKit/qiskit-sdk-py)

-The Quantum Information Software Kit (**QISKit** for short) is a software development kit (SDK) for working with [OpenQASM](https://github.com/QISKit/qiskit-openqasm) and the [IBM Quantum Experience (QX)](https://quantumexperience.ng.bluemix.net/).
+The Quantum Information Software Kit (**QISKit** for short) is a software development kit (SDK) for working with [OpenQASM](https://github.com/QISKit/qiskit-openqasm) and the [IBM Q experience (QX)](https://quantumexperience.ng.bluemix.net/).

 Use **QISKit** to create quantum computing programs, compile them, and execute them on one of several backends (online Real Quantum Processors, online Simulators, and local Simulators).
-For the online backends, QISKit uses our [python API client](https://github.com/QISKit/qiskit-api-py) to connect to the IBM Quantum Experience.
+For the online backends, QISKit uses our [python API client](https://github.com/QISKit/qiskit-api-py) to connect to the IBM Q experience.

 **We use GitHub issues for tracking requests and bugs.
-Please see the** [IBM Q Experience community](https://quantumexperience.ng.bluemix.net/qx/community) **for questions and discussion.** **If you'd like to contribute to QISKit, please take a look at our** [contribution guidelines](CONTRIBUTING.rst).
+Please see the** [IBM Q experience community](https://quantumexperience.ng.bluemix.net/qx/community) **for questions and discussion.** **If you'd like to contribute to QISKit, please take a look at our** [contribution guidelines](CONTRIBUTING.rst).

 Links to Sections: